himal2007/GPS-plotter/README.md

 The GPS-Plotter app provides the following features:

-- **Visualize GPS Data**: Upload your GPS data in various formats (GPX, KML, etc.) to visualize your routes on an interactive map.
+- **Visualise GPS Data**: Upload your GPS data in various formats (GPX, KML, etc.) to visualize your routes on an interactive map.

 - **Data Exploration**: Explore the details of your GPS data, including waypoints, trackpoints, and routes.